 This is a continuous process.
 Be prepared to reframe the issue(s) as your research progresses.

+Do not be frustrated if you return to tools already consulted earlier in the research process.
+You may have discovered new relevant terms as you gained a fuller understanding of the research issues.
 Returning to secondary sources near the end of a research project can be helpful.
 These sources can be easier to understand after you have read some of the primary authorities.